Vallenato: Origins

 Alfonso López Michelsen, a prominent Colombian politician, showed interest in the region as his ancestors and wife were born there.
-While a Senator, he pushed for the creation of the Department of Caesar and became, in 1966, its first governor.
+While a Senator, he pushed for the creation of the Department of Cesar and became, in 1966, its first governor.
 Once in office and together with writer and reporter Consuelo Araújo Noguera and vallenato composer Rafael Escalona, they created the Vallenato Legend Festival.